 We will also visit San Gimignano, a UNESCO-listed walled medieval hill town notable for its wonderfully preserved architecture as well as saffron production.
 Also UNESCO-listed is nearby Siena, famous for its cuisine, art, museums and the Palio – a horse race held twice a year around the city ‘square’.

 Our accommodation for the next 2 nights is a spectacular Tuscan villa (agriturismo) located around 50 km south of Siena.
 It is in the heart of a beautiful farming valley (Val d’Orcia) between the towns of Pienza and San Quirico d’Orcia.
 The villa has been recently restored and dates back to 1700.
+The villa owners are grain farmers in Val d'Orcia.

 More activities in beautiful Tuscany including a visit to the ancient and magnificent St Antimo Abbey which has been inhabited by Benedictine monks since the 9th century.
 Its origins date back to the Holy Roman Emperor, Charlemagne.